ScilifelabDataCentre/dds_cli/docs/testing.rst

     .. note::

-        * These statuses are described in the technical overview, located on the DDS test web page mentioned above.
+        * These statuses are described in the technical overview, located on the DDS testing web page mentioned above.
         * The short number of days is only for the test instance, making it easier for you (and us) to test that the statuses work as they should.

-* Keep in mind that the test instance is where we try out new features etc. There may be some unexpected redeployments and there may be bugs in new features.
+* Keep in mind that the testing instance is where we try out new features etc. There may be some unexpected redeployments and there may be bugs in new features.

 .. _test-where:

 2. Where the DDS Test Instance is located
 ============================================

-* The test instance is located at https://dds-dev.dckube3.scilifelab.se/
+* The testing instance is located at https://testing.delivery.scilifelab.se/
 * Just like on the production site, you can find the following information on that page:
     * *Documentation*, which points to the ``Welcome page`` in the navigation field to the left.
     * *Technical overview*